TruStacks/trustacks/docs/docs/stacks/overview.md

 Parameters defined in the stack configuration are only used when needed by a given action plan.
 :::

-## Stack Configuration File
+## Inputs File

-The `stack.json` is a JSON formatted configuration file that contains all of the stack inputs for a given environment.
+The `inputs.json` is a JSON formatted configuration file that contains all of the stack inputs for a given environment.

 ### Encryption

-[Stackfiles](#stackfile) contain secrets such as kuebconfigs, docker credentials, and other service credentials.
+The inputs file contain secrets such as kuebconfigs, docker credentials, and other service credentials.
 The Stackfile must be encrypted at rest using [sops](https://github.com/getsops/sops) with an [age](https://github.com/FiloSottile/age) key.

 Use the links below to install sops and age: